DraculadyCode/My-Portfolio/Admin/README-PRIVATE.md

 - [ ] Buy a new domain, "kathrinpeled.de".
 - [ ] Fix all issues in Google Analytics.
 - [ ] Create a new sitemap for Google.

+## Done

+### Timeline Pages - Completed on 12.11.2024

+- [x] Create a JS file that sorts the list items according to their categories (each `li` item has a class for Work, Education, Other).
+- [x] Create a small menu so the user can narrow down the list items according to their choice.
+- [x] Finish inserting information into list items.
+- [x] Translate and copy everything to the German timeline page.
+- [x] Remove the "in process" part in the titles.
+- [x] Make timeline fully responsive.